Bootleg Fire Doubles In Size To More Than 143,600 Acres; Vital Grid Power Lines Threatened

 On Friday, California Governor Gavin Newsom dispatched firefighting teams from Northern California to Oregon.
 Two strike teams consisting of Type 3 and Type 6 engines from Fremont, Oakland, Hayward, Alameda County, South San Francisco, San Bruno, the Central Fire District, San Mateo and Kentfield were sent north to battle the blaze.

 CAISO and other grid operators were monitoring the fire as it was burning in the proximity of the California Oregon Intertie — also known as Path 66.
-It’s a corridor of three parallel 500kV power lines that connects the power grids of Oregon and California.MORE NEWS: Child Tax Credit: When Is Your Check Coming?
+It’s a corridor of three parallel 500kV power lines that connects the power grids of Oregon and California.MORE NEWS: Brisbane Police Search For Suspect In Bicyclist Hit-And-Run

 The three lines are owned by PG&E, PacifiCorp, the Western Area Power Administration and the Transmission Agency of Northern California.
 PG&E officials on Friday activated the utility’s Emergency Operations Center to monitor the situation and manage any eventualities.